Los Angeles, CA

-TCSPP Counseling Center at Irvine MFT/LPCC/MSW Internship Program
+TCSPP Counseling Center at West Los Angeles MFT/LPCC Internship Program

 Required application materials:

-- Three Letters of Recommendation (at least two letters must come from a licensed mental health professional who is directly familiar with your clinical work).
+-Three Letters of --Recommendation (at least two letters must come from a licensed mental health professional who is directly familiar with your clinical work).
+Personal Statement:

 - Explain how some of your life experiences have influenced your pursuit of a career in the mental health field and your professional goals?